kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(1\) For the private pilot certificate, the course requires 20 hours flight training on the areas of operations under part 141, appendix B, paragraph 4.(d)(2).
 A flight simulator and flight training device cannot be used more than 4 hours to meet the training requirements, and use of the flight training device is limited to 3 hours of the 4 hours permitted.
 The course must include—

-\(i\) Three hours of cross country training in a multiengine airplane, except as provided under §61.111 of this chapter;
+\(i\) Three hours of cross country training in a multiengine airplane, except as provided under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.111   Cross-country flights: Pilots based on small islands.|§61.111]] of this chapter;

 \(ii\) Three hours of nighttime flight training in a multiengine airplane that includes one cross country flight of more than 100 nautical miles total distance, and 10 takeoffs and 10 landings to a full stop (with each landing involving a flight in the traffic pattern) at an airport;